Call it what you like –

 The spacious main compartment has 5 adjustable dividers to organize larger supplies and equipment.

-The MedPac 3800 is made of water-resistant Ballistic Nylon with thick foam padding for shape and structure.
+The MedPac 3800 is water-resistant Ballistic Nylon with thick foam padding for shape and structure.

 Yes, it’s not cheap, but this is a serious bag for a serious medical kit build.